jj-style/UnixPrograms/README.md

 * `rm [-r] file [file file ...]` - delete a file from the filesystem.
 Use -r for recursive to delete a directory.
 Can supply up to 100 files as arguments to delete
 * `touch file [file file ...]` - create an empty file on the file system.
 Can supply up to 100 files to create
 * `id` - list user ID, group ID and all groups of which user is a member
+* `whoami` - print username associated with the effective user ID of the process

 # Build
 Run the `compile.sh` script to compile all programs into a build folder.